 I am not writing about desserts today or post-it notes.
-Nope, not writing about fair food, either (even though I may go to the Great Minnesota Get Together).
+Nope, not writing about fair food, either.
 And I am not writing about candy, or warm cinnamon rolls.
 But they are all related to today’s topic: Sticky Advertising.

 What makes a good ad?
 Some ads are not so much about selling the product as it is creating something that repeats over and over again until you can make a connection between the name of the product and the slogan.
 “Five dollar foot long” Subway song is now in your head, isn’t it?
 These songs do not influence a consumer immediately, but can create the memory when I drive by the store.
 That does not mean I am going into the store.
 I just can hear the jingle.
 Notice is the first stage of a good ad.

 Why do so many people remember cereal and toy commercials?
 Because the kids are ALWAYS having some sort of fun in the ad.
 And really, when you are a kid, don’t you want to be a cool kid having fun, too?
 As adults, we don’t always tap into “fun” as an effective sales strategy, but it is usually a very effective advertising strategy.